ghc-proposals/ghc-proposals/proposals/0000-higher-roles.rst

 as the argument of a type variable, and we cannot know how this argument will be used.
 This proposal describes a way to assign a representational role to ``a`` via the use of a quantified constraint.

-There are two proposed ways to fix this problem, each described in its own "Proposed Change Specification".
-Only **one** of these changes should be implemented.

 Motivation
 ----------
 Consider::